The Rundown

 - Not entirely edible (although packed with nutrients)

-Grade-A, Premium Elk Antler Chews are a superb choice of natural chew.
-They are a type of bone, so they’re all-natural and these ones are naturally shed, meaning no animals were hurt in order for your pooch to get an antler chew bone.
-The dark brown colour of these indicates that they are A-grade antlers, nd haven’t dried out in the sun.
+These elk antler chews are a type of bone that’s all-organic and naturally shed, meaning no animals were hurt in order for your pooch to get an antler chew bone.
+The dark brown color of these indicates that they are A-grade antlers and haven’t dried out in the sun.

 click to see more